hrimfaxi/quinn-jls/README_en.md

 For most users, they only use one server as proxy.
 In such a case, zero rtt is a safe choice

+### Known Issues
+1. As @RPRX pointed, If 0RTT enabled, hijacking 0RTT data could be used to detect JLS.
+In detail:
+    - Assume JLS is using microsoft.con as underlying SNI
+    - Redirect 0RTT client hello to microsoft.com and 0RTT will be rejected degenerate to be 1RTT
+    - However, hijacking QUIC is expensive since Initial Packet is encrypted, though the key is known.
+    - If you are concerned with this, disabling 0RTT directly.